 - Student entering any of the ECE Degree programs are expected to have a solid mathematical foundation.
 As a result, at minimum, students are expected to demonstrate that they have the knowledge of mathematical concepts covered in the following NPS courses: MA1113 (Single Variable Calculus I), MA1114 (Single Variable Calculus with Linear Algebra II), MA1115 (Multivariable Calculus), and MA1116 (Vector Calculus).
 At the discretion of their assigned Academic Associate, incoming students will have the option to validate these courses before or upon arrival, or to take the courses.

 - The decision to approve a requested course validation rests primarily on the professional judgment of the Course Coordinator.
 Coordinators are likely to approve validation requests when the student has taken essentially the equivalent course, at an accredited institution, within the past five years with a grade of B or better.
 Coordinators may also approve validation requests in other circumstances when the student has taken essentially the equivalent course, provided that the student's background is sufficiently strong and recent, in the Coordinator's judgment.
 At the discretion of the Coordinator, a validation exam may be scheduled to occur no later than the final week of classes prior to the quarter for which the student has pre-registered.
 The validation exam should focus on verifying basic and essential skills in the relevant course.

-- Specific information regarding the validation process of MA1113, MA1114, MA1115, MA1116 is available here
+- Specific information regarding the validation process of MA1113, MA1114, MA1115, MA1116 is available here.

-For specific ECE degree/certificate program questions:
+Resident students only: for specific ECE degree/certificate program questions: